ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-xplane.rst

 .. figure:: ../images/xplane-joystick-setup.jpg
    :target: ../_images/xplane-joystick-setup.jpg

-Right now you can't use the joystick for other that basic axes controls, so you can't use it for flight mode changes.
+Right now you can't use the joystick for other than basic axes controls, so you can't use it for flight mode changes.
 We may be able to add support for that in the future.